Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Anger.md

 Anger and anxiety might start physically in similar ways, but they culminate differently.

-“Fight or flight is a biologically driven response that is here to protect us, however, can sometimes lead us to wrongly label situations as threatening,” explains Corey Connelly, a counselor out of Charlotte, North Carolina.
+“Fight or flight is a biologically driven response that is here to protect us, however, can sometimes lead us to wrongly label situations as threatening.”

 “When this instinct kicks in and riles up our heart rate and our breathing, it’s much more challenging to appropriately judge a situation, leading us to either exhibit fear [or] freeze and symptoms of anxiety (such as sweaty palms, panic, inability to communicate), or fight and symptoms of anger (clenched fists, yelling, and physical harm).”